pi-star-2025/pi_star/Biology + Chemistry/sleep/handedness.md

 ## Solar System

-In a solar system, a star's mind can move up and down different pressures, by moving light (electrons) up and down differnet planets.
+In a solar system, a star's mind can move up and down different pressures, by moving light (electrons) up and down different planets.

 For example Mercury/Venus would be higher pressures while Neptune/Pluto would be lower pressures.